-Week 1 January 13 Complementary Roles?
+Week 1 February 16 Complementary Roles?
 Elected Officials and the Public Service

 What is the role of the public service and elected officials in policy-making?
 How do both perspectives contribute to policy outcomes in different ways, and what is their respective impact?
-Case studies covered will include street vendors and park planning.
+Case studies covered will include emergency management, street vendors and park planning.

-Scheduling and Overview of Oral Presentation assignment
+Scheduling and Overview of Oral Presentation assignment; Overview of Policy Analysis Report assignment

-Week 2 January 27 Defining the Public Interest
+Week 2 March 2 Defining the Public Interest

 Local government policy making is in the public interest, but who defines this?
 How do communities and political interests shape our understanding of what is possible?
 What assumptions are made in policy options based on how we define the public interest?
-Case studies covered will include urban design to achieve public health outcomes and service delivery in the multicultural city.
+Case studies covered will include affordable housing, urban design to achieve public health outcomes and service delivery in the multicultural city.